- Can I add water to the Vitalin Super Premium Life Stage Range products?

 Yes, the Vitalin Senior/Lite can be used in order to help adult dogs lose weight as well as act as a maintenance diet for those that have a tendency towards weight gain.

 Vitalin Puppy is suitable for dogs up to 12 months and should be fed until they reach maturity.
 This will vary depending on your dog’s breed.
-The age at which you switch them to an adult food such as Vitalin Adult or Vitalin Sensitive may also depend on other factors that are individual to your dog.
+The age at which you switch them to an adult food such as Vitalin Adult may also depend on other factors that are individual to your dog.
 For further help and advice, please complete our nutritional enquiry form or call us on 0844 800 3347.

 Please note that when introducing a new Vitalin product into your dog’s diet we advise that this is done gradually over a period of 5-10 days until it replaces all other food in order to prevent any potential digestive upset.
 Further guidance on how to switch products is available in the feeding advice section of the website.

 Vitalin Adult and can be fed to adult dogs, from 1 year onwards.
 The Vitalin Adult is a grain-free, chicken or duck and potato food or wheat gluten free, lamb and rice food.
 The product you select will depend on your dog’s feeding preferences and whether they have any food allergies or intolerances.
 The Lamb & Rice is higher in protein and oil and is therefore recommended for more active dogs and/or those with fussy eating habits.